ivansertic/testiranjeProjekt/README.md

 When your project is done setting up expand project package and open pom.xml file.

-To ad dependecies youll have to write <dependecies> </dependecies> .
+To add dependecies youll have to write "<"dependecies">" "</"dependecies">" .
 All dependecies must be located between those two statements.

 ### 1. Adding Selenium dependecy